Interfaith marriage: Islam

-Interfaith marriages are recognized between Muslims and non-Muslim People of the Book (usually enumerated as Jews, Christians, and Sabians).
-Historically, in Islamic culture and traditional Islamic law Muslim women have been forbidden from marrying Christian or Jewish men, whereas Muslim men have been permitted to marry Christian or Jewish women.
+While the legality of interfaith marriage varies in contemporary Muslim-majority countries, in traditional Islamic culture and traditional Islamic law Muslim women are forbidden from marrying Non-Muslim men, whereas Muslim men are permitted to marry Christian or Jewish women.
 It is lawful for Muslim men to marry Jewish or Christian women but not a polytheist woman (Quran 5:5).
 In the case of a Muslim-Christian marriage, which is to be contracted only after permission from the Christian party, the Christian spouse is not to be prevented from attending church for prayer and worship, according to the Ashtiname of Muhammad, a treaty between Muslims and Christians recorded between Muhammad and Saint Catherine's Monastery.

-On the other hand, according to the traditional understanding of interfaith marriage in Islam, Muslim women are forbidden from intermarrying with Non-Muslim men based on Islamic law.
+On the other hand, according to the traditional understanding of interfaith marriage in Islam, Muslim women are forbidden from intermarrying with Non-Muslim men based on the interpretations of different Muslim scholars regarding the Islamic law.
 The Quran states:

 In some societies outside the traditional dar al-islam, interfaith marriages between Muslims and Non-Muslims are not uncommon, including marriages that contradict the historic Sunni understanding of ijmāʿ (the consensus of fuqāha) as to the bounds of legitimacy.
-The tradition of reformist and progressive Islam, however, permits marriage between Muslim women and Non-Muslim men; Islamic scholars opining this view include Khaleel Mohammed, Daayiee Abdullah, and Hassan Al-Turabi, among others.
-Early Muslim jurists in the most-prominent schools of Islamic jurisprudence ruled in fiqh that the marriage of a Muslim man to a Christian or Jewish woman is makruh (disapproved) if they live in a non-Muslim country. ʿUmar ibn al-Khaṭṭāb (634–644) denied interfaith marriage to Muslim men during his command of the ummah.
+The tradition of reformist and progressive Islam, however, permits marriage between Muslim women and non-Muslim men; Islamic scholars opining this view include Muslim feminist Shehnaz Haqqani, Khaleel Mohammed, Daayiee Abdullah, and Hassan Al-Turabi, among others. ʿUmar ibn al-Khaṭṭāb (634–644) denied interfaith marriage to Muslim men during his command of the Ummah.

-Many Arab countries allow interfaith marriages to Christian or Jewish women but not to Christian or Jewish men.
+Many Muslim-majority countries allow interfaith marriages to Christian or Jewish women but not to Christian or Jewish men.
 In Lebanon for example, there is no civil personal status law.
-Conventionally, marriages are performed according to the sect the spouses belong to.Turkey allows marriages between Muslim women and Non-Muslim men through secular laws.
+Conventionally, marriages are performed according to the sect the spouses belong to.
+Turkey allows marriages between Muslim women and Non-Muslim men through secular laws.
 In Tunisia since 16 September 2017, Muslim women can lawfully marry any man of any faith, or of none.
-In Malaysia, a Non-Muslim must convert to Islam in order to marry a Muslim and the offspring of such unions are automatically Muslims.
+In Malaysia, a Non-Muslim must convert to Islam in order to marry a Muslim, and the offspring of such unions are automatically Muslims.

-Canadian Islamic scholar Ahmad Kutty has expressed disapproval of all interfaith marriages, citing Umar.
+Canadian Muslim scholar Ahmad Kutty has expressed disapproval of all interfaith marriages, citing the example of ʿUmar.
 According to Canadian Islamic teacher Bilal Philips, the verse permitting Muslim men to marry Non-Muslim women is no longer valid for several reasons (including its misinterpretation).
 Canadian Islamic scholar Shabir Ally has also said that it is makruh for a Muslim man to marry outside his religion.
-The movement of progressive Islam permits marriage between Muslim women and Non-Muslim men; Members opining this view include Muslim scholars Khaleel Mohammed, Daayiee Abdullah, and Hassan Al-Turabi, among others.
+The movement of progressive Islam permits marriage between Muslim women and Non-Muslim men; Members opining this view include Islamic scholars such as Muslim feminist Shehnaz Haqqani, Khaleel Mohammed, Daayiee Abdullah, and Hassan Al-Turabi, among others.